Menopausal mood swings can open new doors in your life

 For years I've looked forward to and celebrated the sacredness of my bleeding times.
 In my mid-40’s, as my moontimes started becoming further apart, I occasionally missed one all together . . . and they became even more precious to me, knowing that any one of them could be my last.
 I knew I would miss those years once they passed.

-My personal theory is that's what the hot flashes are for: an opportunity to blow off trauma-based myelination of the brain that can keep us stuck in old patterns and belief systems (eg. "Something's wrong with me").
+My personal theory is that's what the hot flashes are for: an opportunity to blow off trauma-based myelination of the brain that can keep us stuck in old patterns and belief systems (such as, "something's wrong with me").
 Which allows for neurogenesis—including building synapses based in healthy, self-loving belief systems.

 Menopausal mood swings got me unstuck